20kavishs/GSOCBlogNetworkX/index.md

 ```

 Tournament
-- This one was quite interesting.
-There were four places to put parallel implementation as marked by TODOs.
+- This implementation was quite interesting!
+I found four areas where I could potentially apply parallelism, as indicated by the TODOs.
+After some experimentation, I discovered that breaking the tasks into chunks and using process-based parallelism yielded the best results in terms of performance.

 - I messed around a bit and again found that breaking up into chunks and using process-based parallelism was faster.

 - I didn't actually parallelize is_closed itself...I found that the run time of is_closed was so short it didn't justify the overhead of either creating threads or allocating to processors.
 I thought about it like this: assuming p is the processing time for all tasks, for parallel processing to be faster than sequential we need p/num_cores + o << p, where o is overhead from joblib. we need o << ~p, which was not occuring with is_closed

--After experiments I did find it was best to parallelize two_neighborhood's application on vertices and is_closed's application on vertices.
+- After experiments I did find it was best to parallelize two_neighborhood's application on vertices and is_closed's application on vertices.

--I didn't parallelize the two_neighborhood function itself for the same reasons as is_closed
+- I didn't parallelize the two_neighborhood function itself for similar reasons as is_closed.
+Instead, I focused on parallelizing the application of the function, which resulted in better overall performance.

 - Was forced to use process-based parallelism by joblib for is_strongly_connected (not an issue though), just used chunking + process-based parallelism.